 Social- People with whom a person affiliates can influence their buying choice including family, school, work, and social media.

-Understanding the way consumers think allows marketers to optimize ad spend and make better choices.
+Understanding the way consumers think allows marketers to optimize ad spending and make better choices.

 Tools for Harvesting Customer Data